TerryTsai/EscPos/README.md

 ComUtils
 =======
-ComUtils is a WIP utilty class for connecting to serial printers in a more type-safe manner. **rxtxSerial.dll** is required.
+ComUtils is a WIP utilty class for connecting to serial printers in a more type-safe manner.
+Requires **rxtxSerial.dll**.